What is evaluation?

 Self-evaluation can also involve completing a learning journal or a diary which demonstrates how you dealt with critical incidents and what you would do differently next time.
 See the reflective practice section further down this page.

-Your peers are the people you work with i.e. your immediate colleagues, or a mentor if you are fairly new to your role.
+Your peers are the people you work with i.e. your immediate colleagues, or your mentor if you are fairly new to your role and have one.
 They can help with the evaluation process by providing you with valuable feedback.

 This might be from discussions with them, or by them observing you with your learners.